'This is not the year to come to Salem,’ city officials tell Halloween tourists

 A new surge of coronavirus cases in Massachusetts is coinciding with a deluge of Halloween visitors to the witch-trial town of Salem, prompting officials in the historical city to barricade streets and request that visitors stay home this month.
-Today Salem enacted new protocols to limit visitors, including restricting parking and alcohol sales and implementing crowd-control measures.
+Today Salem enacted new protocols to limit visitors, including restricting parking and implementing crowd-control measures.

 “Our message to those planning a trip to Salem this October at this point is to postpone your visit” Salem Mayor Kim Driscoll said at a news conference introducing the measures on Friday.
 “This is not the year to come to Salem.”